voidz420/IncursionToolkit/README.md

 # Dotter Griefing - Dotter ESP

-ESP and tracers for Bedrock players on Java based Minecraft Servers.
+ESP and tracers for finding Bedrock players on Java based Minecraft Servers.
 Privately announces cords of bedrock player client side.

-Free to fork, free to skid, it's open source.
-For the Bedrock Incursion.
+Free to fork, free to skid, it's open source; For the Bedrock Incursion.

 ### Compatibility